Seniors Finance Options for over 60's

 A line of credit, sometimes referred to as a revolving credit facility, enables you to access capital up to your credit limit without having to reapply every time you need to borrow money.

-While a line of credit provides flexibility, the trade-off is that lines of credit generally carry a higher interest rates than your everyday home loan, making it a seniors finance option.
+While a line of credit provides flexibility, the trade-off is that lines of credit generally carry a higher interest rate than your everyday home loan, making it a seniors finance option.

 How can I use a line of credit?